Prospects for Beyond the Standard Model Physics Searches at the Deep Underground Neutrino Experiment: Dark Matter Probes

 We next discuss model-independent experimental sensitivities.
 The experimental sensitivities are determined by the number of signal events excluded at 90\% \dword{cl} in the absence of an observed signal.
 The expected number of signal events, $N_{\rm sig}$, is given by

-where $T$ stands for the target that $\chi$ scatters off, $\sigma_\epsilon$ is the cross section of the primary scattering $\chi T \to \chi' T$, $\mathcal F$ is the flux of $\chi$, $t_{\rm exp}$ is the exposure time, and $A(\ell_{\rm lab})$ is the acceptance that is defined as 1 if the event occurs within the fiducial volume and 0 otherwise.
+where $N_T$ is the number of target particles $T$, $\sigma_\epsilon$ is the cross section of the primary scattering $\chi T \to \chi' T$, $\mathcal F$ is the flux of $\chi$, $t_{\rm exp}$ is the exposure time, and $A(\ell_{\rm lab})$ is the acceptance that is defined as 1 if the event occurs within the fiducial volume and 0 otherwise.
 Here we determine the acceptance for an $i$\dword{bdm} signal by the distance between the primary and secondary vertices in the laboratory frame, $\ell_{\rm lab}$, so $A(\ell_{\rm lab}) = 1$ when both the primary and secondary events occur inside the fiducial volume.
 (Given this definition, obviously, $A(\ell_{\rm lab}) = 1$ for elastic \dword{bdm}.)
 Our notation $\sigma_\epsilon$ includes additional realistic effects from cuts, threshold energy, and the detector response, hence it can be understood as the fiducial cross section.

 The 90\% \dword{cl} exclusion limit, $N_s^{90}$, can be obtained with a modified frequentist construction~\cite{cls1,cls2}.
 We follow the methods in Refs.~\cite{Dermisek:2013cxa,Dermisek:2014qca,Dermisek:2016via} in which the Poisson likelihood is assumed.
 An experiment becomes sensitive to the signal model independently if $N_{\rm sig} \ge N_s^{90}$.
 Plugging Eq.~\eqref{eq:NS} here, we find the experimental sensitivity expressed by